machineroom/WX9020/readme.md

 ![Power supplies](images/PSU.jpg)

 ## Interconnect
-The sub racks are interconnected with fiber pairs using High Speed Link (HSL) cards in a daisy chain fashion to form a continuous loop (the only copper connections to a sub rack are for power).
-The HSL cards multiplex 6 transputer links and 8 system control signals onto a 120Mbps fiber link.
+Each sub rack has a backplane that links each card using ECL differential pairs.
+The sub racks are interconnected with fiber pairs in a daisy chain fashion to form a continuous loop (the only copper connections to a sub rack are for power).
+Each sub rack has a pair of High Speed Link (HSL) cards that multiplex 6 transputer links and 8 system control signals onto a 120Mbps fiber link.

 Each Transputer in the system is connected via ECL links onto the sub rack backplane.
 Since each Transputer has 4 links, and each link is a pair, and each ECL signal is a differential pair, that's 16 backplane signals per Transputer!

-Each card uses a huge Siemens quad width connector with 6 power pins in the middle.
-The HSL and processor cards have 192 backplane signals (3\*2\*32) whilst the SC (below) uses all 256 signals
+Each card uses a huge Siemens "Siedecon" connector with 6 power pins in the middle and up-to 256 signal pins.
+The HSL and processor cards have 192 backplane signals (3 columns * 2 blocks * 32 per column per block) whilst the SC (below) uses all 256 signals.

 ![HSL front](images/SC_conn2.png)